 Project Manager leads one or several separate projects.

 Program Manager works with several related projects that pursue a bigger common goal.
 She focuses on higher-level management of these projects.
-It includes interdependences, risks, economics of the whole program as well as work required to coordinate the work of several project managers
+It includes interdependences, risks, the economics of the whole program as well as work required to coordinate the work of several project managers

 Portfolio Manager works with groups of programs, separate projects and other actives aimed to achieve one strategic goal.